 Welcome to the BucharestApartment.net!
 This website’s only scope is to connect apartment owners and tenants looking for properties in Bucharest.
-We are not a party to any rental agreement or other transaction between users of the site.
+We act as intermediate and are not a party to any rental agreement or other transaction between users of the site.

 Your use of the website implies your full acceptance of the following terms and conditions: